christophervigliotti/angular-complete-guide-directives/README.md

 * Command `ng g d better-highlight` generates the new directive (and a test that I deleted).
 File was moved into subfolder `better-highlight`.
 * Renderer2 is injected into the constructor method...as with the previous method, scoping the var to `private` allows us to access it in other methods in this object/directive.
 * setStyle() method is used to change the background-color to blue
+* why is this a better approach?  angular is not limited to web...as such some apps might not have access to the DOM.

 ```
 import { Directive, OnInit, ElementRef, Renderer2 } from '@angular/core';